 §2-405.
-Erosion/Sedimentation Control and Stormwater Management.
+Erosion/Sedimentation Control and Storm water Management.

-1. An erosion/sedimentation control and stormwater management plan is required to accompany the final subdivision or land development plan.
+An erosion/sedimentation control and stormwater management plan is required to accompany the preliminary subdivision or land development plan.
 It shall be clearly and legibly drawn to the same scale as that of the final plan.
 Contents of the submitted plan shall reflect discussion by the applicant with the Township Engineer if requested by the Board.
-The minimum components of the plan are as follows:
+The minimum components of the Erosion & Sediment Control and Stormwater Management Plans are to be consistent with the requirements outlined in Chapter 5: Stormwater Management Ordinance